simpleanalytics/swift-package/README.md

 let simpleAnalytics = SimpleAnalytics(hostname: "yourapp.com")
 ```

-You can create an instance where you need it, or you can make an extension and add a static instance.
+You can create an instance where you need it, or you can make an extension and use it as a static class.
 ```swift
 import SwiftSimpleAnalytics